Nefsen402/destam-dom/doc.md

 Mount supports:
  - Strings
  - Html nodes
- - Arrays (common references will be reconciliated)
+ - Iterables (common references will be reconciliated)
- - Any iterable
  - Numbers
  - booleans (will be rendered as the string true/false)
  - `null`